WPCD-Workflows/documentation/source/introduction.rst

 of the released integrated modelling workflows against the experiments is performed under WPJET1 and WPMST1.

-The Work Package run as a project and managed by a project leader (M.
+The Work Package is run as a project and managed by a project leader (M.
 Romanelli, UKAEA, michele.romanelli@ukaea.uk)

 In 2019 the structure of the project has been reviewed and changed.